- Baby Banana Teething Toothbrush

 - Oval shaped brush head

-- Brush can be a tiny slippy in hand when wet
+- The brush can be a tiny slippy in hand when wet

 - A more expensive option